 Choosing a profession in science and technology aren’t quite common in Nigeria but the tables are changing now.
 One such story is of Virginia Odor, who’d earlier thought that she would study art and not anything related to science and technology.
 Back in 2014, when she was 14-years old, she joined Odyssey Educational Foundation, which is a coding initiative in Abuja, the capital of Nigeria.
 And a revolution began that shaped the Nigerian economy like never before.

-Odyssey is one of the many initiatives started in Nigeria to help females learn to code and make a career out of it.
+Odyssey is one of the many initiatives started in and make a career out of it.
 Most of these initiatives are started by women motivated by the desire to break work-related gender stereotypes and their advantage in the community.
 Stella Uzochukwu-Denis founded Odyssey in 2013 after leaving her well-paying job in at a telecommunications firm in Abuja.

 Another such initiative is Girls Coding, started by Pearls Africa Foundation, a non-profit organization by Abisoye Ajayi-Akinfolarin.
 She left her prosperous job as an IT engineer in Lagos and started the foundation in 2015.
 The reason for leaving was frustration from lack of Nigerian women in STEM field professions.